Major in Health Policy and Administration

 Integrated undergraduate/graduate programs

-HPA has two integrated programs that allow qualified undergraduate students to earn either a Master of Health Administration (MHA) or Master of Public Health (MPH) degree in five calendar years of full time academic study.
+HPA has several integrated programs that allow qualified undergraduate students to earn both a bachelor's and master's degree in five calendar years of full time academic study.

 Learn more about the integrated undergraduate/graduate programs in HPA.